confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 Drop an inline UDF from the function registry.
 Note: you cannot drop UDFs that were not created via the CREATE [OR REPLACE] FUNCTION query.
-Furthermore, if an active query is using a UDF that was dropped, it will continue to use the underlying UDF instance it created when the query was first initiated.
+Furthermore, if an active query is using a UDF that was dropped, it continues to use the underlying UDF instance it created when the query was first initiated.
 You must terminate the query in order to destroy existing instances of the UDF.